Azure-Samples/streaming-at-scale/cosmos-db/README.md

 ## Running the Scripts

 Please note that the scripts have been tested on Windows 10 WSL/Ubuntu and macOS X, so make sure to use one of these two environment to run the scripts.
-A PowerShell script is also in the works.

 ## Setup Solution